 On My Honor…

 At Hampden-Sydney College, the word honor describes a way of life.
-For nearly two and a half centuries, students at Hampden-Sydney have subscribed to two basic statements of honorable behavior, thereby allowing the College community to operate with trust and respect.
+Students at Hampden-Sydney subscribe to two basic statements of honorable behavior, thereby allowing the College community to operate with trust and respect.

-The second principle is the Honor Code.
+The first principle is the Honor Code.
 The Honor Code defines all of a student’s interactions — academic, professional, and social.
 The Honor Code applies in all times and in all places.
-By agreeing to follow the Honor Code, students let each other and the College know that they have no intention of advancing their own interests by underhanded or illegal means.
+By agreeing to follow the Honor Code, students let each other and the College know that they have no intention of advancing their own interests by dishonorable means.
 The Honor Code should not, however, be viewed as a set of rules.
 It espouses a set of ethical principles which make it possible for all to live in a community of mutual trust and respect.

 There are also a few less formal traditions on campus that promote civility.
 These include the expectations that: